 Lacks a Clear Competitive Advantage

 HelloFresh seems to lack a clear competitive advantage.
-Not only among its peers, but also because it competes directly with the food service industry and grocers.
-Although there seems to be some advantages to using the products, since every recipe is tailored according to the customers needs.
+Not only among its peers but also because it competes directly with the foodservice industry and grocers.
+Although there seem to be some advantages to using the products since every recipe is tailored according to the customer's needs.
 It seems to be far more costly than visiting the supermarket or buying food online.
-At the same time, ordering meals from restaurants seems to be far more practical and time saving.
+At the same time, ordering meals from restaurants seems to be far more practical and time-saving.

 Inability to Expand to Countries with Lower Disposable Income

 Given that the average customer spends €200 for 13,33% of their meals in a quarter.
 We can assume an average food spending per month of €500, totaling €1,500 per quarter.
 Although reasonable it seems that countries with lower wages might be difficult to expand to.
 This could limit the total addressable market.

 Although there are some ways around this, like choosing cheaper recipes and products to offer in these countries.
 It could put a stop to HelloFresh’s growth.
 Assuming there are customers using HelloFresh for all of their meals.
 An average cost annually of €6,000 is expected.
 It seems far too expensive, accounting for the average per capita expenditure on food, even in the countries that spend the most.